electron/electron/docs/api/menu.md

 ## Menu Item Position

-You can make use of `position` and `id` to control how the item will be placed when building a menu with `Menu.buildFromTemplate`.
+You can make use of `before`, `after`, `beforeGroupContaining`, `afterGroupContaining` and `id` to control how the item will be placed when building a menu with `Menu.buildFromTemplate`.

-The `position` attribute of `MenuItem` has the form `[placement]=[id]`, where `placement` is one of `before`, `after`, or `endof` and `id` is the unique ID of an existing item in the menu:

-* `before` - Inserts this item before the id referenced item.
+* `before` - Inserts this item before the item with the specified label.
 If the referenced item doesn't exist the item will be inserted at the end of the menu.
+Also implies that the menu item in question should be placed in the same “group” as the item.
-* `after` - Inserts this item after id referenced item.
+* `after` - Inserts this item after the item with the specified label.
 If the referenced item doesn't exist the item will be inserted at the end of the menu.
-* `endof` - Inserts this item at the end of the logical group containing the id referenced item (groups are created by separator items).
-If the referenced item doesn't exist, a new separator group is created with the given id and this item is inserted after that separator.

-When an item is positioned, all un-positioned items are inserted after it until a new item is positioned.
-So if you want to position a group of menu items in the same location you only need to specify a position for the first item.
+Also implies that the menu item in question should be placed in the same “group” as the item.
+* `beforeGroupContaining` - Provides a means for a single context menu to declare the placement of their containing group before the containing group of the item with the specified label.
+* `afterGroupContaining` - Provides a means for a single context menu to declare the placement of their containing group after the containing group of the item with the specified label.

+By default, items will be inserted in the order they exist in the template unless one of the specified positioning keywords is used.

 ### Examples